Jack Ma: How a Poor English Teacher Became the Richest Man of China

 Similarly, he always tried to protect the integrity of the company and fired employees when it was discovered that they were receiving bribes from fake companies to advantage them into the listing.

-Jack Ma actually never acted nor formulated that he wanted to get rich.
+Jack Ma never formulated that he wanted to get rich.

-He understood that, paradoxically, the value of Alibaba came from the fact that the website was free to use.
+He understood that the value of Alibaba came from the fact that the website was free to use.

-As such, even with 9 million users, the website still didn’t make any money but was losing some.
+When Alibaba reached 9 million users, the website still didn’t make any money.
+Worse, it was losing cash.

 The monetization came much later and was assured by external services the website would provide to premium customers.